Rust Romandie meetup + Hackers at EPFL

 Rust's control-flow analysis treats this construct differently than a

-, which leads to better generated code.
+while true, which leads to better generated code.

 for x in range(0i, 10i) { // do stuff }